notus629/mbls/php/php/extension/README.md

 In order to use PHP's cURL functions you need to install the **libcurl** package.

 To use PHP's cURL support you must also compile PHP **--with-curl[=DIR]** where DIR is the location of the directory containing the lib and include directories.
-In the include directory there should be a folder named curl which should contain the easy.h and curl.h files.
-There should be a file named libcurl.a located in the lib directory.
-Beginning with PHP 4.3.0 you can configure PHP to use cURL for URL streams --with-curlwrappers .
-This feature was moved to PECL as of PHP 5.5.0.
+In the include directory there should be a folder named *curl* which should contain the `easy.h` and `curl.h` files.
+There should be a file named `libcurl.a` located in the lib directory.

-In order to enable this module on a Windows environment, *libeay32.dll* and *ssleay32.dll* must be present in your PATH.
+In order to enable this module on a Windows environment, `libeay32.dll` and `ssleay32.dll` must be present in your PATH.
 You don't need libcurl.dll from the cURL site.

 ##### 基本步骤